developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 ### ViewPort

-**Applies to devices running Android only**.
+**Applies only to devices running Android**.
 Controls whether to apply meta tags that adjust the viewable areas of the app when initially launched.
 More about the [viewport spec](https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag).

 **Supported meta tags**: